mabel-dev/opteryx.dev/docs/contributing/set-up-guides/debian.md

 This guide will help you to set up a Debian or Ubuntu workstation to work with the code and develop Opteryx.

+Intel/x86 is the recommended environment, however Opteryx does run on ARM and some parts of the guide may require additional steps in order to work correctly.

 ## Setting Up

 ### 1. Install Python